COD Determination

-Military Records Corrections
+Records Corrections

-The Warriors Remembrance & Research Foundation (WRRF) assists veterans and families in correcting errors or omissions in official military records.
-In most cases, this process results in the issuance of a DD Form 215 (Correction to DD Form 214, Certificate of Release or Discharge from Active Duty), which is used to amend a veteran’s DD Form 214 when awards, decorations, or service details were omitted or recorded incorrectly.
+In many cases, record corrections result in the issuance of a DD Form 215 (Correction to DD Form 214, Certificate of Release or Discharge from Active Duty).
+A DD Form 215 is used to amend a DD Form 214 when awards, decorations, periods of service, or other official entries were omitted or recorded incorrectly.

 Post Service Awards & Certificates